-Q. What happens now that the FCO has advised against all but essential travel to The Gambia?
+Q. What happens now that the FCDO has advised against all but essential travel to The Gambia?

 If you are currently in the destination you will be repatriated as soon as possible.